amartinhuertas/amartinhuertas.github.io/menu2.md

 **`FEMPAR` has been successfully used in 40x JCR Q1-ranked research papers on different topics and application areas**: simulation of turbulent flows and stabilized {{fe}} methods \citep{colomes_assessment_2015,colomes_segregated_2016,colomes_mixed_2016,colomes_segregated_2017}, MHD \citep{badia_analysis_2015, badia_unconditionally_2013, badia_unconditionally_2013-1, planas_approximation_2011, smolentsev_approach_2015}, monotonic {{fes}} \citep{badia_monotonicity-preserving_2017, badia_differentiable_2017, badia_discrete_2015, badia_monotonicity-preserving_2014, hierro_shock_2016,Badia2020euler,Bonilla2019b,Bonilla2020}, unfitted {{fes}} and embedded boundary methods \citep{badia_robust_2017,badia_stokes_2018,badia_aggregated_2017,Verdugo2019b}, {{amr}} \citep{Badia2019a}, AM \citep{Neiva2020,Neiva2019a,chiumenti_numerical_2017} and {{hts}} \citep{Olm2019} simulations, and scientific software engineering \citep{Badia2020fempar,Olm2019b,badia_fempar_2017}.
 It has also been used for the highly efficient implementation of DD solvers \citep{badia_highly_2014,badia_enhanced_2013,badia_implementation_2013,badia_multilevel_2016,badia_scalability_2015,badia_balancing_2016,badia_space-time_2017,Badia2018pb,Badia2019,Badia2019maxwell} and block preconditioning techniques [badia_block_2014].
 Its users/developers span different research groups on national and international-level institutions, including UPC, CIMNE, ICMAB-CSIC, CIEMAT, ICTJA-CSIC, Czech Academy of Sciences (Czech Republic), Sandia National Labs (EEUU), North Carolina State University (USA), Duy Tan University (Vietnam),  Monash University (Australia), and l’Ecole Politechnique (Paris).
 Besides, it has been/is being a crucial tool for the successful execution of several high-quality EU-funded projects, namely, 1x ERC starting grant, 2x ERC PoC projects, 1x EU-FP7 project, and 3x H2020 projects.

 Apart from `FEMPAR`, recently, I have started a new scientific endeavour within the so-called the Gridap ecosystem of Julia packages (available at [https://github.com/gridap](https://github.com/gridap)).
 At the core of this ecosystem lie the `Gridap.jl` and `GridapEmbedded.jl` Julia packages. `Gridap.jl` is an extensible {{fe}} toolbox fully written in Julia, while  `GridapEmbedded.jl`  extends `Gridap.jl` in order to support embedded {{fe}} discretizations.
 On top of these two packages,  **I am leading the development of `GridapDistributed.jl`**, which  provides programming paradigm-neutral, parallel {{fe}} data structures for distributed computing environments.
 This feature implies that communication among tasks are not tailored for a particular programming model, and thus can be leveraged with, e.g., MPI or the master-worker programming model built-in in Julia.
 Whenever one sticks to MPI as the underlying communication layer,  `GridapDistributed.jl`  leverages the suite of non-linear and linear solvers available in the PETSc software package for the solution of discrete systems of equations.
 The architecture and API of these packages has been carefully designed in order to achieve a remarkable balance among typically competing constraints, namely generality, flexibility, extensibility, ease-of-use and high performance.
 To this end, these packages judiciously combine a set of novel features in Julia, namely Just-In-Time (JIT) compilation, dynamic type inference, multiple dispatching, immutable data types, and its powerful abstract interfaces.

-In a close link to this RL, **I am co-organizer and co-lecturer (together with my colleagues at NAG, Durham and Cambridge University, UK) of the so-called "Fortran Modernization Workshop" initiative**, a research-oriented workshop, targeting {{cse}}  practitioners and researchers, that encourages, among others, the usage of clean and modern software engineering practices in scientific software.
-This workshop is free for the attendees, and is funded by NAG (private company) and the UK government.
-I chaired the instance of the workshop, held at UPC in July, 2017.
-70x researchers from different institutions and countries (Spain, Portugal, Germany, USA, and Sweden) attended the workshop.
-Further instances were held in Cambridge, UK and Germany during 2018-2020.

 \label{sec_post_doc}
 ### Post-doctoral researcher stage